in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service-top20.md

 Below picture shows how we can execute this Get Service from Postman - my favorite tool to run rest services.
 ![Image](/images/ExecutingGetRestServiceUsingPostman.png "Executing Rest Service From Postman")

-## Adding a POST Rest Service
+## Adding a Http POST Operation Rest Service

-A POST Service should return a status of created (201) when the resource creation is successful.
+A Http POST Operation should return a status of created (201) when the resource creation is successful.

 `@PostMapping("/students/{studentId}/courses")`: Mapping a url for the POST Request `@RequestBody Course newCourse`: Using Binding to bind the body of the request to Course object.